nickbarth/Sinatra-Hello-World/readme.md

-# Sinatra Hello World Example Codez
+# Sinatra Hello World Example
 This an example of a basic hello world application for Sinatra.

 # How To Run